-Back to Basics - or Scrum 101
+Back to Basics - Scrum Roles

 One of the pillars of Agility is to iterate.
 What I like about it is that you can iterate about almost anything.
 Your thoughts, your practices.
 And why not over tools and frameworks that we talk about and sometimes use (and misuse), such as Scrum?